What are stem cell exosomes?

 Citation: Venkat P, Chopp M, Chen J. (2018) Cell-Based and Exosome Therapy in Diabetic Stroke.
 Stem Cells Transl Med

-numerous papers have demonstrated that exosomes derived from mesenchymal stem cells (MSCs) are important in the mechanism of MSC cell therapy
+exosomes derived from mesenchymal stem cells (MSCs) are important in the mechanisms of MSC-mediated cell therapy

-The advantages of stem cell therapy include clear safety and efficacy risks, well-established legal regulations, and a clear path to clinical
+The advantages of stem cell therapy include the clear understanding of the risks associated with safety and efficacy, well-established legal regulations, and a clear path to clinical trials. (

 Comparing exosomes to stem cell therapy

-・Exosomes themselves are separated and purified cell secretory components, so there is no risk that the local condition of the administered cells will affect the therapeutic effect, as is the case with cell therapy.
+Exosomes themselves are isolated and purified components of cell secretions, so there is no risk of the therapeutic effect being affected by the local condition of the administered cells, as is the case with cell therapy.

-・Because they are smaller than cells, the possibility of embolism is theoretically low.
+They are smaller in size than cells, so the possibility of embolism is theoretically low

-・Quality control and manufacturing management have not yet been standardized.
+- Quality control and manufacturing control are not yet standardized.

-The 2019 ISEV journal, Journal of Extracellular Vesicles, defines therapies involving MSC-derived exosomes [6,7,8].
-However, the standards and characterization of MSC exosomes for therapeutic purposes at our hospital conform to the methods proposed by the Japanese Society for Regenerative Medicine.
+The 2019 Journal of Extracellular Vesicles, the official journal of ISEV, defines therapies involving MSC-derived exosomes [6,7,8].
+However, the specifications and characterization of MSC exosomes used for therapeutic purposes at our hospital adhere to the methods presented by the Japanese Society for Regenerative Medicine.

 *How to prepare and treat exosomes (Japanese Society for Regenerative Medicine 2021/3/10)

-(1) Disclosure that it is an unapproved drug: This drug is not approved in Japan and will be prescribed at your own expense.
+(1) Disclosure of the fact that it is an unapproved drug: This drug is an unapproved drug in Japan and is prescribed on a self-pay basis.

-*Public relief systems (Drug Adverse Reaction Relief System, Biological Product Infection Relief System) do not apply to unapproved drugs.
+*Public relief systems (Pharmaceutical Adverse Reaction Relief System and Biological Product Infection Relief System) do not apply to unapproved drugs.

-(2) Disclosure of acquisition route, etc.: This drug is formulated in-house.
+(2) Disclosure of the source of supply, etc.: This drug is prepared in-house.

-(3) Availability of domestically approved drugs with the same ingredients and efficacy: None.
+(3) Existence of domestically approved drugs with the same ingredients and efficacy: None

-(4) Disclosure of information regarding safety in other countries: Based on the safety standards for exosome therapy.
+(4) Disclosure of information on safety, etc. in other countries: The safety is the same as that of exosome therapy.
 No major adverse events have been reported.

 1. Allan D, Tieu A, Lalu M, Burger D. Mesenchymal stromal cell-derived extracellular vesicles for regenerative therapy and immune modulation: Progress and challenges toward clinical application.
 Stem Cells Transl Med 2020; 9(1):39-46.